-Myth Reality Technology and machines substitute easily and automatically for troops or other human resources on the ground.
-In peacekeeping, there is no substitute for the presence of the peacekeeper-whether military, police, or civilian.
-Technology can enhance peacekeepers' abilities to do their jobs, but it cannot supplant the need for the human presence.
-Rather than serve as a simple substitute for manpower, technology and innovation are best thought of as ways to enhance peacekeepers' abilities to deliver across their mandates-which can range from traditional military monitoring to protection of civilians to strengthening human rights and building the rule of law.
+Myth Reality Technology In peacekeeping, there is no substitute for the presence of the and machines peacekeeper-whether military, police, or civilian.
+Technology can enhance substitute easily peacekeepers' abilities to do their jobs, but it cannot supplant the need and automatically for the human presence.
+Rather than serve as a simple substitute for for troops or other manpower, technology and innovation are best thought of as ways to human resources on enhance peacekeepers' abilities to deliver across their mandates-which the ground. can range from traditional military monitoring to protection of civilians to strengthening human rights and building the rule of law.
 Moreover, by harnessing the power of information and data liquidity, technology and innovation can help UN planners develop more effective strategies, strengthen operations in the field, and provide greater visibility into mission activities.